 Insulating should be the last step after leak testing because it will cover fittings that must be leak-checked.
 On long uninterrupted lengths of tubing the insulation can be slipped over the tube before attaching Swagelok fittings.
-Insulation should be installed only on dry lines, and only after spraying with Krylon clear coat.
+Insulation should be installed only on dry lines.

 The suction return line is cold and will attract moisture (as frost) when running.
-The suction return line includes all the exposed 1/2" tubing and the larger fittings.
+The suction return line includes all the exposed 1/2" tubing and the larger fittings and hose.
+The $\frac{1}{4}$ " line can be bundled with the $\frac{1}{2}$ " line if they run together.